 Lainey Feingold, Disability Rights Lawyer = Honor the ADA: Avoid Web Accessibility Quick-Fix Overlays

 Hunt Huey, ADA Defense = Is there a silver bullet for ADA website accessibility?
 Sorry, but the answer is no.

 To learn more about Accessibility, we offer presentations, webinars and public events for businesses and web designers.

 WHAT SHOULD YOU DO?

 We recommend that you first need to know the status of your website and have, at minimum, a basic understanding of what is wrong and what needs to be fixed.
-Below you will find a link to an automated scan tool so you can see the errors on your site for yourself.

 Before signing on with someone who promises you ADA compliance for your website, a disability rights attorney suggested you ask the following two questions:

 1.)
 Exactly what is ADA compliance for a website?